 - Check the breaker box.
 If a breaker tripped then your furnace might not have power, explaining why you’re experiencing furnace ignitor issues and why your furnace ignitor is not glowing.
 Some gas furnaces might also have on-unit power switches, so check to make sure yours is turned on.

 With an electronic furnace ignition, there’s a good chance there’s simply a loose furnace connection that’s interrupting signals.
 If you spot an issue with the electrical wiring, contact a certified electrician immediately.

 The control module is a circuit board that commands the signals and input from other devices, such as your thermostat.
 The components of the board can fail due to electrical surges, damage, or age.

 - Consider the age of your electronic ignition system.
 Naturally, your furnace will outlast the lifespan of your furnace ignitor.
 If you’re experiencing issues, check to see if it’s time for a new ignitor that can solve these temporary outages.

 If Troubleshooting Fails, Call John C. Flood

 Gas furnace-related issues require expert knowledge of electrical systems and natural gas, so if you’re not confident that you know what you’re doing, it’s best to call a professional.
 A DIY gone wrong can lead to dangerous issues like carbon monoxide leaks.

 To avoid putting yourself or your family in danger, leave the furnace ignitor problems to John C. Flood.
 Our team has over a century of experience providing furnace-related service to the DMV area.
-Call (703) 752-1266 or schedule service online today!
+Call (703) 752-1266 or schedule furnace service online today!